pedrocbras/legacy_code_june19_team2/README.md

 #USER

-As user
+As a user
 In order to interact with the app
 I should see the webpage

-As user
+As a user
 In order to use the app
 I must be able to create an account

-As user
+As a user
-When the first time i log in
-Mailbox should be empty
+In order when user creates new account
+I will see an empty Mailbox

 As a signed up user
 In order to acces my account
 I need to be able to sign in

 As a user
-To be able to sign up
+In order to sign up for the app
-User must have a valid email
+I nee to have a valid email

 As a user
-To be able to sign in
+In order to sign in
 I must have a password

 As a user
-If im easily forgetting
+In case of forgetting password
-It should be a remember me function
+I should have a remember me function

-As user
+As a user
-When i log in
+In terms of welcome to the app
 I should see greeting page

-As a user
-when i log in to my account
-I should see my inbox

 As a user
 In order to send out an email